ratokoko/mc-spongebob-plugin/README.md

 # Get started
 1. Get Spigot 1.16.5
+2. Download code
-2. Get all files and put it in your 'plugins' folder
+3. Put code into your 'plugins' folder
+4. Hopefully it works :D

 # How to use
 \/frame \<frame_num\> \<x\> \<y\> \<z\> \<direction\> \<world_name\>